bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-31-newsletter.md

     Included in Jager's post was a link to a [video][jager video] of him demonstrating the feature.
-His post had only received a few replies as of this writing, although they were all positive.
+His post had only received a few replies as of this writing, although they were all positive. {% assign timestamp="40:38" %}

 ## Waiting for confirmation #3: Bidding for block space